Cap and Gown Rental

 While on campus there are a number of restaurants for you to choose from.
 From all-you-can-eat dining rooms, to quick service eateries, you're sure to have great food and exceptional service!
 For a complete list of dining locations, visit http://dining.ucdavis.edu/map.

-Conveniently located next to the Pavilion, Starbucks at the ARC is open before, during and after the commencement ceremonies.
+Starbucks at the ARC is open before, during and after the commencement ceremony for your convenience.

-Water is available for purchase outside the Pavilion and vending machines are located inside the Pavilion.
+Water is available for purchase outside and vending machines are located in the Pavilion.

 The UC Davis Stores sell official UC Davis commencement announcements, blank notes, thank-you notes, envelope seals and certificates of appreciation.
 For personalized announcements, please allow one week for shipment.
+Personalized announcements may be purchased via the UC Davis Stores website.
 If you have questions, or for more information, please e-mail the UC Davis Store Commencement Coordinator.

 To make special accommodations for graduates or guests at commencement ceremonies, see Special Accommodations.

-Parking is complimentary for commencement attendees.
+Parking is free in designated areas for those attending the activities.
 Directional signs reading "Commencement Parking" are placed at all entrances to the campus.
-A portion of Lot #25 is reserved for vehicles displaying disabled person placards or plates.
-See the campus map or the Pavilion map (PDF) for convenient parking areas.
+For commencements held at the Pavilion, a portion of Lot #25 is reserved for vehicles displaying disabled person placards or plates.
+See the campus map or the Pavilion map for convenient parking areas.
 We will have golf carts available to assist limited mobility guest from the parking lots.

 Photos taken by family or friends will be permitted from their seats or from the designated photo areas available during the ceremony.
-Tripods will NOT be allowed into the Mondavi Center and Pavilion.
-Photos may be taken outside of the venues after the ceremony.
+Tripods will NOT be allowed into the Pavilion.
+Photos may be taken outside of the Pavilion after the ceremony.

 Portrait photography is available through a local photographer contracted by the UC Davis Bookstore.
 For on-campus sitting dates and package pricing, please see http://vipportraits.com.

-Shuttle Service is provided for guests with mobility problems to transport them to and from the parking lot and West Entry parking structure.
-There will be a tent outside the Pavilion where elderly and disabled guests may sit while waiting for the Pavilion to open.
-The north east entrance is reserved for elderly and those with disabilities to enter the Pavilion.
+Special accommodations for guests with mobility problems include shuttle service to and from parking lots, a tent outside Pavilion where elderly and disabled guests may sit while waiting for Pavilion to open, its north east entrance within closer walking distance that allows the elderly and those with disabilities to enter the Pavilion accompanied by one other member of their party.
 Disabled seating sections are available for guests with limited mobility or who use a wheelchair (who may be accompanied by one other member of their party).
-There are reserved limited mobility sections in rows E & F in sections 226, 220, 213, or 207.
-All seating is on a first-come, first-serve basis.
+There are reserved limited mobility sections in rows E & F or sections 226, 220, 213, or 207.

-For those guests with limited/no hearing attending commencements in the UC Davis Pavilion, assisted listening devices may be picked up in the Pavilion Guest Services Center (located at the NE Lobby corner in the Pavilion) and/or sign language interpretation can be arranged.
-Please contact the Commencement Coordinator to arrange for sign language interpretation.
+For those guests with limited/no hearing, assisted listening devices may be picked up in the Pavilion Guest Services Center (located at the NE Lobby corner in the Pavilion) and/or sign language interpretation can be arranged.
+Please contact the Commencement Coordinator of the specific school/college to arrange for sign language interpretation.